 The most functional Master/slave households I’ve been part of didn’t have the most rules — they had the right ones for the life they were actually living.

-The trap — especially for new dynamics — is trying to replicate something that looks intense online and then burning out within weeks.
+The trap — especially for new dynamics — is trying to replicate something that looks intense online, only to burn out within weeks.
 Start with what you can actually sustain.
 You can always add.
 It’s much harder to walk something back once it’s become an expectation.

 What Master/slave relationship rituals really look like